 Our partners will receive a New Review Alert emailed to their inbox the instant any new reviews are published on their listing.
-Updates for who on your team receives those alerts can be made in Partner Portal.
-(Please contact ClientServices@caring.com if you need help with Partner Portal.)
+Those alerts include convenient quick links to publish a response or contest the review, and by using the alerts, the message reaches our highest priority processing queue.
+Updates for who on your team receives the alerts can be made in Partner Portal.
+(Please contact email@example.com if you need help with Partner Portal.)

 Have questions about online reviews?
 Our reviews team can be reached by email or phone: firstname.lastname@example.org or (650) 762-8190.
 We also have an entire section of this blog dedicated to information about the reviews program — please do check out the best practices and case studies we’ve showcased in the Reviews Info center.